 MAAK HEK TOE !!!

 The first couple of episodes in the series will introduce us to the inhabitants of the valley via a thread of intrigue ignited by the arrival of a detective sent to investigate a mysterious homicide.
-While the murder remains a predominant narrative thread deep into the series, the role of external visitors will grow and interweave as dynamic devices to activate the story scope.
+While the murder remains a predominant thread deep into the series, the role of external visitors will grow and interweave as dynamic devices to activate and develop the narrative scope.

 A synopsis of the initial episode is included below, as well as a link to the developing screenplay.
-Summary concepts for subsequent episodes follow in a later menu tab.
+Speculative summaries of subsequent episodes are outlined in the relevant tab.

 THE PILOT EPISODE: SYNOPSIS